ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 🔥 News

 - *Jan.
-2024*. &nbsp; 🐧🐧 Joined Tencent as a research intern, working on 3D generation.
+2024*. &nbsp;🐧🐧 Joined Tencent as a research intern, working on 3D generation.
 - *Oct.
 2023*. &nbsp;🎉🎉 Win the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at ICCV 2023.
 - *Mar.
 2023*. &nbsp;🎉🎉 One paper is accepted by CVPR 2023.